-If you’re looking to purchase a home for first time home buyers Houston and feel overwhelmed, you’re not alone!
+If you're looking to purchase a home for first time home buyers in Houston and feel overwhelmed, you're not alone!
 The process of buying a house is a complex and nuanced beast, but you can start by breaking it down one step at a time.

 First, start with the down payment.
 A down payment is a concept used as a catchall for several distinct home buying processes.
 Still, it would be best if you familiarized yourself with all of your options before you approach a mortgage lender.